diko0071/voice_ai/README.md

 ```

 Tests are automatically run on GitHub Actions for every pull request and push to the main branch.
 The test status is displayed in the badge at the top of this README.

+## Python Analysis Setup

+**PREREQUISITE**: Before using any analysis tools, make sure you have created the `.env.local` file from `.env.local.example` as described in the Setup section above.
+The analysis tools require access to the same environment variables.

+1. All Python dependencies must be added to `analysis/requirements.txt`, not installed globally

 ## Learn More